-Chloe Howard – 19 year old rising sophomore at Westmont College, has written a couple books and given a couple TEDx talks.
+Chloe Howard – 20-year-old Junior at Westmont College, has written a couple books and given a couple TEDx talks.
 She rises out of past shame and guilt and shouts the truth she claims we all need to hear: only you have the power to determine what your labels are.
 Named “victim” after a 2014 assault and hate crime, Chloe challenges people around the world to proclaim the truth of STAND Beautiful and rise out of the ashes with her; join her in saying “we were made for more”.

 Stand Beautiful: A story of brokenness, beauty and embracing it all